onriv/lean4ij/README.md

 Infoview is supported using [lean4-infoview,](https://github.com/leanprover/vscode-lean4/tree/master/lean4-infoview) and currently it can be started from a browser or the internal [JCEF] infoview toolwindow.

-Messages and logs about the lean lsp server can be found
+Messages and logs about the lean lsp server can be found in the language server tool window after setting the level to message or trace, check more information about this in [redhat-developer/lsp4ij](https://github.com/redhat-developer/lsp4ij).
 ### Actions

 | action id              | action text               | meaning                     |